 The Digital Millennium Copyright Act And The Copyright Office

-The Digital Millennium Copyright Act (DMCA) was enacted in the late 1990s to both address the concept of copyright in a digital world and abide by a few international treaties.
+Congress passed the Digital Millennium Copyright Act (DMCA) in the late 1990s to address the concept of copyright in a digital world and abide by a few international treaties.
 In general terms, the law establishes procedures that owners of copyrighted content can use to stop others from appropriating that content and using it online without permission.
-The Copyright Office was the natural choice to deal with some of the nuts and bolts of the DMCA since it was already charged with ruling maniacally over the world of copyright.
+The Copyright Office was the natural choice to deal with some of the nuts and bolts of the DMCA since the staff was already ruling maniacally over the world of copyright.
 Tacking on authority over the DMCA was easy-peasy.

-The Copyright Office has often been criticized for being out of touch.
-The criticism has certainly been justified when it comes to the field of the DMCA.
-Although the DMCA was enacted in 1998 and solely addresses online copyright issues, the Copyright Office took 18 years to finally launch an online designation system for DMCA agents.
+Critics have bashed the Copyright Office for being out of touch.
+The criticism has undoubtedly been justified when it comes to the DMCA.
+Although President Clinton signed the DMCA into law in 1998, the Copyright Office took 18 years to launch an online designation system for DMCA agents.
 The “DMCA department” at the Copyright Office now consists primarily of programmers who make sure the online system is functioning.
 And prior to 2016?
 A single woman named Sue handled all filings from around the world.
 Nice lady.

 And there you have it.
 Probably more than you ever wanted to know about the Copyright Office, but a good foundation for understanding how the entity came to be and functions.
 Reciting this information is also an excellente’ way to get your annoying uncle to leave you alone at Christmas.